v0d1ch/jsonsql/README.md

 The usefulness of this feature may be obscure.
-But the author needed it to change an array of strings like `["apple","banana","pear"]` into a string field containing a series integer IDs like `'1,2,3'`.
-This type of field was then indexed by the Sphinx search engine in multi-valued attribute.
+But the author needed it to change an array of strings like `["apple","banana","pear"]` into a string field containing a series of integer IDs like `'1,2,3'`.
+This type of field was then indexed by the Sphinx search engine in a multi-valued attribute.

 ## Author